BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

+= 1.1.2 - 25th August 2019 =
+* Improve related posts.
+Previously the category restriction wasn't working properly.
+It is now!
+Results should be more accurate.
+* Don't create portfolio post type if jetpack portfolio exists.
+* Make sure related posts return the cache even if the posts are empty (ie if there's only 1 post in the category)
+* Allow the admin to be disabled with a constant 'TOOLBELT_DISABLE_ADMIN'

 = 1.1.1 - 24th August 2019 =
 * Ensure the related posts cache is cleared so that the portfolio related posts work properly.